TechplexEngineer/bionic-bt-serial/README.md

 setName(options: { name: string; }) => Promise<void>
 ```

-Sets the nameov the bluetooth adapter.
+Sets the name of the bluetooth adapter.
 Name is what paired devices will see when they connect.

 | Param         | Type                           |
 | ------------- | ------------------------------ |